 On the other hand, playing multi-sport is when you allow your kid to play more than one sport in a year, typically, one sport per season all year round.

-A lot of studies supported that kids should be encouraged to play more than one sport because of the many benefits it provides to your kid.
+A lot of studies supported that kids should be encouraged to play more than one sport because of the many benefits it provides to their kids.

 The following is the definition from Wikipedia: